jbcannon/sht31-array/README.md

 # Overview

-We have developed a temperature-humidity array for use in applications in forest and fire ecology.
+We have developed an open-platform temperature-humidity array for use in applications in forest and fire ecology.
 The following instructions provide step-by-step instructions for assembling the arrays and dataloggers.
 We also include software development and installation, and provide files to fabricate 3d-printed radiation shields, enclosures, and files necessary for manufacturing printed circuit boards for multiplexing.

 <figure>
 <img src=figs/sensor-fig.PNG></img>